dmfrancisco/typeface-karmilla/README.md

 }
 ```

-## Importing specific font styles
+## Importing specific font styles or weights

 Browsers usually only download the font files that are necessary.
 This means if your page does not use bold or italics for example, those font files won't be downloaded.
-However, in some situations you may want to use one of these styles but don't want to trigger an additional download.
+However, in some situations you may want to use one of these styles or weights but don't want to trigger an additional download.

 Imagine that in your entire page you only have a couple italicized words.
 In that case, you may prefer to let the browser create the italic style instead (referred to as faux-italics and faux-bold).
-You can import specific styles like this:
+You can import specific styles and weights like this:

 ```js
 import "typeface-karmilla/regular.css";